le0pard/le0pard.github.io/_posts/nosql/2013-11-10-nosql-world.md

 Disadvantages:

  * Limitations of relational databases ensure data integrity at the lowest level.
-In stores key/value no such restriction, so data integrity control by applications.
-In this case data integrity may be compromised due to errors in the code;
+In stores key/value no such restriction.
+Data integrity controled by applications.
+In this case data integrity may be compromised due to errors in the application code;
- * In an RDBMS if you are well designed model, the database will contain a logical structure that fully reflects the structure of the stored data, however, at odds with the structure of the application.
-Thus, the data are independent of the application.
-Here it is harder to achieve.
+ * In an RDBMS if you are well designed model, the database will contain a logical structure that fully reflects the structure of the stored data and can be differs with the structure of the application (the data are independent from the application).
+For a key/value storage of this is harder to achieve.

 Examples of such databases: